albincorreya/Freesound_Max-MSP_Modules/README.md

 # Freesound_Max-MSP_Modules
-Client-side library for interacting with freesound API from Max/MSP
+Client-side library for interacting with freesound API from Max/MSP using native js object.

 This project uses Stepfan Brunner's implementation of outh2-authorisation of freesound in Max.